Identifying, avoiding, and closing pension gaps early on

 - Part-time work: The pension fund contributions in the second pillar are based on annual income.
 The contributions are accordingly lower for part-time work, leading to a lower retirement pension.
 The same is true of the AHV retirement pension.
 Since the average income for part-time work is most likely lower than for full-time work, the AHV retirement pension is also smaller.

 - Early retirement: In the case of early retirement, both the company and the employee make contributions for a shorter amount of time.
 This reduces the annual pension; additionally, the interest and compound interest of the missing contributions also disappear.

 - Divorce: In Switzerland, the pension contributions from AHV, the pension fund, and the third pillar are fundamentally split in half between spouses during the marriage.

 - High income: Generally speaking, the higher annual income, the greater the pension gap since statutory benefits are limited.

-- Reduction of the conversion rate: A decreasing conversion rate lowers the retirement pension, as the pension is calculated by multiplying the accrued pension assets by this rate.
+- Conversion rate: A decreasing conversion rate lowers the retirement pension, as the assets accrued in the pension fund are multiplied by this rate to calculate the pension.

 Knowing the impacts of pension gaps

 AHV and pension fund benefits are based on the minimum needs of retirees.
 This means that even the full retirement pension does not allow for a great deal of leeway.
 Many employees are not aware of the extent to which pension gaps can affect their standard of living in old age.
 Even in Switzerland, there are recurring cases of people who suddenly can no longer cover their daily needs in old age.